top of page

 Worship

-A typical Sunday:
+A Typical Sunday:

-8:30 or 10:30 AM worship
+8:30 or 10:30 AM Holy Eucharist

 Entering The Church